OneLoneFox/vue-konponents/README.md

 should be dead simple with the existence of the prefers-color-scheme css media query, at the end of the day that's what your fancy config wrappers use.

+### Native-like form components

+All components are designed with native form compatibility in mind, most of them don't even require you to pass any `prop` data or `v-model`, with some exceptions (select and select multiple).

 # FAQ

 Why does this project exist?
 It all started after discovering **[Vuesax](https://vuesax.com/)**.
 A great looking but not so greatly mantained or functional component library.